run-llama/llama_index/benchmarks/struct_indices/spider/README.md

 ## TODO

 1. Include the complete schema in the prompt.
+2. Auto-course-correction encountering SQL errors using Langchain agent.
-2. Use training set to generate in-context learning examples.
+3. Use training set to generate in-context learning examples.